Miloslav Rozner: Debate performances

+Parliamentary career

 After his election, Rozner continued to receive a lot of attention from the media.
 Asked about his party's post-election strategy, he answered "I do not want to get in the middle of that, so I do not have to worry about getting out of it and saying something wrong.
 I do not want to influence anything, I'll see what Tomio negotiates for us".

 On 22 November 2017, Rozner became a member of the Mandate and Immunity Committee.

-Satire

-Several quotations from Rozner from the debates went viral, and Rozner became a celebrity on social media, and the target of memes and jokes.
-A satirical Facebook page, Miloslav Rozner - Minister of Culture, was created soon afterwards and attracted thousands of likes within a matter of days.

-A satirical website called Minister of Culture was launched at the end of October 2017, celebrating some quotes by Rozner and hosting recordings of Rozner's answers.
+In April 2022, Rozner was sentenced to a six-month suspended prison sentence for the crime of genocide denial, for his statements questioning the existence of the Lety concentration camp.
+The sentence is final.